ccpshanghai/pdm/README.md

 Note that PDM depends on the [C++ 2017 redistibutable package](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads).
 In other words `vcruntime140.dll`, `vcruntime140_1.dll`, and `msvcp140.dll`.

-### macOS
+### macOS - make
 Open a terminal, git clone the repo, and CD into the root of the cloned repo.
 Make a new folder called build and CD into it.
+Run following cmake command: `cmake ..`
+Run make with: `make`
+Run the command line application with `./pdmCLI`

+### macOS - Xcode
+Open a terminal, git clone the repo, and CD into the root of the cloned repo.
+Make a new folder called build and CD into it.
 Run following cmake command: `cmake -G Xcode ..`
-Use XCode to open `pdm.xcodeproj` which was created in the build folder.
+Use Xcode to open `pdm.xcodeproj` which was created in the build folder.
 Select `pdmCLI` under the build target dropbown menu.
 You should now be able to compile and run the CLI application.